olavloite/spanner-jdbc/README.md

 The last two properties (SimulateProductName and PvtKeyPath) are optional.
+All properties can also be supplied in a Properties object instead of in the URL.

 You either need to
 * Create an environment variable GOOGLE_APPLICATION_CREDENTIALS that points to a credentials file for a Google Cloud Spanner project.